skiluvia/ai-case-study/README.md

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?

 * What are the other major companies in this field?

+## How it works
+Canvas system uses computer vision and artificial intelligence to be able to recognize different seams and wall types, and identify where those seems are; so that machine can profile a custome profile material.
+It takes conceptually less material and safer for tapers.
+The actual machine or device is built like a small or large scissor lift which can also reach higher walls as high as 40ft.

+Drywall finish is a multi-steps process after hanging drywall panels and just before painting.
+This includes filling the seams between the uneven panels.
+If it is a person doing manual work, the steps involved are applying the tape and mud, then let it dry.
+Second step is to repeat mudding, sanding and letting it dry again.
+These steps repeat at least 3 times in order to achieve a smooth whole uniform surface of drywall.
+This usually is a 5 to 7 days process depending on high quality outcome you desire.

+The canvas robotic machine is brought in after manual taping is done on day 1.
+Machine measures geographic landscape of the walls or room and does the calibration.
+Sensors on the machine measures and senses the depth of the different areas of the wall by using AI and machine learning.
+Device used are 3D scannners, structured light camera and laser scanners.
+It also maps out outlets or spaces.
+This allows the application of materials be applied accurately.
+This machine applies all needed compound on day one and let it dry.
+Sanding is done on day two and this can be done either by the machine itself using a detachable mechanism or separate tools which are always used for sanding.

 ## Results